KNOWLEDGEIndex

 KnowledgeCompacting & Residual Shrinkage: How Compactors Lock In Dimensional Stability

 A knit fabric wants to relax from the moment it leaves the machine; compacting performs that relaxation in advance under controlled overfeed, locking width and residual shrinkage to a typical commercial spec of ~3–5%.
 This guide explains why a knit relaxes, how a compactor fixes it, and what separates compacted from uncompacted fabric.
+Residual shrinkage is reported through ISO 3759 marking, ISO 6330 laundering and ISO 5077 calculation.

 KnowledgeThe Looms Behind a Roll of Polyester — A Stage-by-Stage Machinery & OEM Reference

 The real machine builders (OEMs) and series behind 100% polyester knit fabric — from the polymer plant through spinning, knitting, dyeing and finishing — in one big reference table, with verified brand/series names and labelled engineering ranges.
+Each step has its own standard: ISO 2060 / ISO 2062 in yarn, ASTM D5430 in fabric, ISO 105 in fastness.

 KnowledgeThe Whole Polyester Chain in One Table: Typical Engineering Ranges

 We collect the typical engineering ranges of the entire 100% polyester production chain — from fibre IV to the 4-point acceptance threshold — into a single reference table; every value is labelled typical/representative and tied to a standard where one exists.
+Every range in the table is tied to a standard: ASTM D4603 for IV, ASTM D2256 for tenacity, ASTM D5430 for inspection.

 Knowledge